Rachit2912/Pad4Note/README.md

 Run the Pad4Note.exe installer file to install and run the application.

 ## Acknowledgments
-Qt Documentation: For the great framework and community support.
+Qt Documentation: For the great framework and community support.<br>
 C++ Standard Library: For the tools and functionalities that made development smoother.